Skip to main content Skip to footer

 1. Strategic goals vs tactical deliverables

-The Portfolio management operates at the strategic level; it’s all about why you’re doing the work and which work you should pick to hit business goals.
+Portfolio management operates at the strategic level; it’s all about why you’re doing the work and which work you should pick to hit business goals.
 Project management works at the tactical level, focusing on how and when the work gets done.

 Consider these perspectives in action:

-• Portfolio perspective: evaluates if a proposed mobile app aligns with the five year digital transformation strategy.
+• Portfolio perspective: Evaluates if a proposed mobile app aligns with the five year digital transformation strategy.

-• Project perspective: focuses on coding mobile app features without bugs and launching by Q3.
+• Project perspective: Focuses on coding mobile app features without bugs and launching by Q3.

 A portfolio manager might cancel a project because the market shifted, even if the project manager was doing everything right.
 The strategic context changed, and suddenly that project wasn’t worth doing anymore.